bradford-hamilton/Ruby-On-Quails/guides/source/action_controller_overview.md

 Log Filtering
 -------------

-Rails keeps a log file for each environment in the `log` folder.
+Quails keeps a log file for each environment in the `log` folder.
 These are extremely useful when debugging what's actually going on in your application, but in a live application you may not want every bit of information to be stored in the log file.

 ### Parameters Filtering